Best Email to Notion Tools in 2026 (Complete Comparison)

 Is there a free email to Notion tool?

 Yes.
 Quicktion offers a free plan with 25 emails per month.
+Notion Mail is free with a Notion account (Gmail-only).
 NotionSender also has a free tier.
 Zapier and Make have limited free plans, but email-to-Notion on those platforms typically requires a paid plan.

 Can I use Zapier to save emails to Notion?

-Yes, but the email body conversion is basic — often plain text instead of formatted Notion blocks.
+Yes, but the email body conversion is basic.
+The body usually arrives as plain text instead of formatted Notion blocks.
 Purpose-built tools like Quicktion preserve headings, lists, links, and formatting far better.

 Do I need to switch email clients to save emails to Notion?